kyma-project/busola/docs/extensibility/resources.md

 }
 ```

-### `navigation` section
+### navigation section

-The navigation section is required and defines this resource's availability in the menu and generated url.
-The name of the menu entry as well as category it's going to be placed in are read from the translation section's `name` and `category` entries respectively.
+The `navigation` section is required and defines this resource availability in the menu and the generated url.
+The name of the menu entry as well as category that it's going to be placed in are read from the translation section entries `name` and `category` respectively.

 #### Item paremeters